0

 When is the best time to engage you for an internal audit?

-Mid-cycle.
-For example, If you receive your registration on 1/1/2022, then your mid-term audit will be 18 months from the date your receive your registration.
-So if you have an audit about 9 months from the date of your registration this will give you 9 months to make the quality improvements.
+If you have an audit about 9 months from the date of your registration, this will give you 9 months to make the quality improvements.

-Many people leave it until the last minute.
-And that will create a great deal of stress for you, and reduce the success of minimising your non conformities and maximising your safety, quality, efficiency, risk and service effectiveness.
-Don’t have an internal audit just to be compliant.
-Have an internal audit because you want your participants and staff to be safe and well.
+Many people leave it until the last minute, and that will create a great deal of stress for you, and reduce the success of minimising your non-conformities and maximising your safety, quality, efficiency, risk and service effectiveness.

 What are the benefits of having an independent internal audit?

 1. When you outsource your auditing, you will not be dealing with the bias that can come when internal staff conduct the audits.
-Add to that, that your internal staff only know what they know.
+Add to that that your internal staff only know what they know.
 An independent internal auditor should have loads of experience!

 2. Saving time.
 If you or your staff are organising the audit, reporting the audits, writing up a continuous quality improvement action list, the odds are the cost of those extra duties will amount to a higher financial cost than the cost of an independent auditor.